Giants vs. Athletics Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will send Ross Stripling (0-4) to the mound for his 11th start this season.
+- The Giants will send Alex Cobb (6-3) to the mound for his 21st start this season.

 |Opponent